 Vacula earns his colleagues’ and industry respect for keeping his cool under pressure in the fast and furious event business.
 He especially enjoys coordinating client and vendor needs in a tight window, assuring all parties that the perfect product will be delivered on time.

-The Signature events team looks forward to 2020 as forecast trends include strong growth for the meetings and events industry, plus a move toward the “festivalization” of conferences that include live music (such as the 2020 Forbes Under 30 Summit) to attract younger entrepreneurs.
+The Signature events team looks forward to 2020 as forecast trends include strong growth for the meetings and events industry, plus a move toward the “festivalization” of conferences that include live music to attract younger entrepreneurs.

 Learn more about Signature’s career opportunities and work culture.